google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

      :x: Incorrect

 Since all residents of Consistentville make the same salary of $50,000, the mean salary is simply $50,000.
-Now since exactly half the residents of Wonkytown make
-$100,000 and the other half make $0, it should make some intuitive sense that the mean salary in Wonkytown is also $50,000.
-So “on average”, residents of Consistentville and Wonkytown make the same salary.
+Now since exactly half the residents of Wonkytown make $100,000 and the other half make $0, it should make some intuitive sense that the mean salary in Wonkytown is also $50,000.
+So “on average,” residents of Consistentville and Wonkytown make the same salary.

 .. shortanswer:: random_resident_salary